Carol Hirschfeld: Career

 In 2014, Hirschfeld resigned from Māori Television after a proposed restructuring of the broadcasting service.
 She later became Radio New Zealand's head of content, responsible for news, drama, music, spoken features and the broadcaster's international service, Radio New Zealand International.
 She implemented RNZ's first foray into multimedia journalism with the launch of Checkpoint with John Campbell in 2016.
 On 27 March 2018, she resigned after questions were raised in parliament over whether a meeting she'd had with Broadcasting Minister Clare Curran had been official or otherwise.
 Radio New Zealand was subsequently required to correct its record of the meeting at a Parliamentary Select Committee.

 In June 2018 Hirschfeld was appointed Head of Video/Audio & Content Partnerships at news website Stuff.

 In January 2022 she announced she would be leaving Stuff to take on a role as executive producer on Mediaworks' Tova O'Brien radio show, Today FM.
+Today FM was taken off air in March 2023 and in September 2023 it was announced that Hirschfeld would take up the position of executive producer of TVNZ's Breakfast programme.

+In October 2023 Hirschfeld was the Executive Producer for TVNZ’s 2023 Election Debates and Election Night coverage.